SMD-Bioinformatics-Lund/Panel-coverage-tools/README.md

 The input panel is expected to be a flat text file with HGNC names for each gene of interest.

-If using Scout, this can be retrieved from the mongo database as such:
+If using Scout, this can be retrieved from the mongo database as such.

 ```
 mongoexport \